 Figure 8.4: Sequence Diagram of “BindComponent” in Command Interface

-The Service Application specifies necessary conditions so that an HRI Component that can be used by the HRI Engine can be selected and subjected to a bind operation.
-Specifically, in the case that the Service Application selects an HRI Component from a list of candidates provided by the HRI Engine, the Service Application specifies conditions by search(), obtains a list of HRI-Component reference IDs (called “component_refs”), and binds an HRI Component by specifying a component_ref from this list by bind().
-Alternatively, in the case that an HRI Component is automatically selected by the HRI Engine, the Service Application specifies conditions by bind_any() and obtains a component_ref that has been bound.
+The Service Application specifies necessary conditions so that an RoIS Component that can be used by the RoIS Engine can be selected and subjected to a bind operation.
+Specifically, in the case that the Service Application selects an RoIS Component from a list of candidates provided by the RoIS Engine, the Service Application specifies conditions by search(), obtains a list of RoIS-Component reference IDs (called “component_refs”), and binds an RoIS Component by specifying a component_ref from this list by bind().
+Alternatively, in the case that an RoIS Component is automatically selected by the RoIS Engine, the Service Application specifies conditions by bind_any() and obtains a component_ref that has been bound.

-Each operation within the Command Interface executes the selected HRI Component as a target of control by specifying the bound component_ref.
-This configuration enables the management of HRI-Component operation conditions to be consolidated in the HRI Engine.
+Each operation within the Command Interface executes the selected RoIS Component as a target of control by specifying the bound component_ref.
+This configuration enables the management of RoIS-Component operation conditions to be consolidated in the RoIS Engine.
 The Service Application therefore has no need to understand the

-operation conditions of HRI Components, and interference from other Service Applications during a series of Command Interface processes can be prevented.
+operation conditions of RoIS Components, and interference from other Service Applications during a series of Command Interface processes can be prevented.

-The Service Application may obtain and set HRI-Component parameters by get_parameter() and set_parameter(), respectively.
+The Service Application may obtain and set RoIS-Component parameters by get_parameter() and set_parameter(), respectively.